 - Close and reopen the tab — equivalent to hard refresh but more thorough.

-If hard refresh + tab reopen still shows old data, log out and log back in.
-That clears every cookie + cached state and starts the session from scratch.
-Should resolve any lingering cache issue.
+If a hard refresh and a tab reopen both still show old data, log out and log back in.
+That clears every cookie and cached state and starts the session from scratch, which resolves any lingering cache issue the lighter refreshes couldn't.
+Stick to logging out of nouz specifically — don't clear all your browser cookies, since that logs you out everywhere, not just here.

 When you log an entry on your phone and then check your desktop, the desktop may show the older state until you refresh.
 That's not a bug — the desktop's currently rendered page is from when you loaded it, and doesn't auto-poll for changes.
 A normal refresh on the desktop picks up the phone-logged entry immediately.